xinwenfu/GenCyber/SoftwareSecurity/README.md

 Python is designed to avoid the buffer overflow vulnerability although Python can be used to perform the buffer overflow attack.

 ### Phase  3: Post Exploitation
-Once the attacker gets inside the victim computer, what else can they do?
+Once the attacker gets inside of the victim computer, what else can he do?
-The attackers wants profit from the exploitation.
+The attackers wants to profit to from the exploitation and will perform post exploitation activities.
-That's why actually post exploitation is very important to the hackers.

-The post exploitation can be escalating privileges.
+Post exploitation can be escalating privileges.
-Sometimes the attacker may be able to just compromise a normal user's account, which doesn't have any kind of admin privilege.
+Sometimes the attacker may be able to just compromise a normal user account, which doesn't have the admin privilege.
 The attacker will think about other ways to escalate their privileges so that they can do more damages.

 The attacker may explore your computer, steal your data, and look around.
-If they got enough privileges for example root/admin privilege they may actually dump password hash and use John the Reaper to crack those password hashes so that they get all the passwords.
+If they got enough privileges for example the root/admin privilege they may actually dump password hashes and use *John the Reaper* to crack password hashes so that they get all the passwords.

-The post exploitation can be setup of pivoting.
+Post exploitation can be setup of pivoting.
 What does that mean?
-Sometimes the attacker may just be able to actually hack one computer within within an enterprise or within a school.
+Sometimes the attacker may just be able to actually hack one computer within an enterprise or a school.
 They want to utilize this compromised computer to hack into other computers.
 This is called pivoting.
 Normally the school or the enterprise may not have enough funds to deploy defense systems inside of their campus.
-Most of the defense such as firewall is set up at the the edge of the campus either the firewall.
+Most of the defense such as firewall is set up at the edge of the campus.
-Once the attacker is inside the campus network, they can do more damage.
+Once the attacker is inside of the campus network, they will be able to do more damages.
 They can use the compromised computer as stepping stone to attack other computers or networks from inside.

 ## Introduction to Metasploit and Armitage
 Please check this <a href="../FieldTrips">tutorial</a> on an introduction to Metasploit and Armitage.

-## Post exploitation and meterpreter
+## Post exploitation and Meterpreter

-Once into a computer, the attacker may collects sensitive information e.g., usernames and passwords.
+Once into a computer, the attacker may collect sensitive information e.g., usernames and passwords.
 How?
-One way is to use meterpreter, a Metasploit attack payload.
+One way is to use Meterpreter, a Metasploit attack payload, which is the malcious code the attacker sends to the victim server and gets running.
-Meterpreter provides the attacker an interactive shell exploring the target machine and executing code.
+Meterpreter provides the attacker an interactive shell (emulated console) exploring the target machine and executing code.
-For example, within meterpreter, *hashdump* can list all the usernames and the passwords.
+For example, within Meterpreter, *hashdump* can list all the usernames and the passwords.
-Then use John the ripper to crack password hashes.
+Then use *John the Ripper* to crack password hashes.

 <img src="../Imgs/Interact.png" width=720>

-The attacker may also want to maintaining access to the compromsied computer so that even if the compromised computer restarts, the attacker can still get in.
+The attacker may also want to maintain access to the compromsied computer so that even if the compromised computer restarts, the attacker can still get in.
 If access is not maintained, the attacker will have to exploit it from the beginning in case the hacked system is closed or patched
 The best way of maintaining access is to install a backdoor.

 ### knock module against vchat

-Here is what happens (armitage shows in the exploit window) when using the knock module without selecting *Use a reverse connection*
+Here is what happens (armitage shows in the exploit window) when using the *knock* module without selecting *Use a reverse connection*
 ```
 msf6 > use exploit/windows/vulnserver/knock
 [*] No payload configured, defaulting to windows/meterpreter/reverse_tcp